-If You or a Covered Dependent Elects COBRA Coverage for This Plan Keep in Mind the Following Dental, Vision Assuming COBRA begins within the same plan year, any amounts the person electing COBRA has incurred that apply toward a plan's deductible, benefit maximum or plan allowance (as applicable) while he/she was covered by the active plan will transfer and be applied to his/het COBRA coverage.
+f You or a Covered Dependent Elects COBRA Coverage or This Plan Keep in Mind the Following Dental, Vision Assuming COBRA begins within the same plan year, any amounts the person electing COBRA has incurred that apply toward a plan's deductible, benefit maximum or plan allowance (as applicable) while hele she was covered by the active plan will transfer and be applied to his/he COBRA coverage.
 To ensure an accurate accounting, contact the plan carrier.
 If You Take a Personal Leave If you elect COBRA and return to work within the same calendar year, the cumulative totals will transfer back to your active plan.
 You have two options when you return to work: Enroll in the same coverage you had before going out on leave (both the same plan and covering the same dependent(s)) or drop coverage completely.
-If you return in the same calendar year and enroll in the same coverage, any previously accrued deductible, benefit maximum or plan allowance (as applicable) continues to apply.
+If you return in the same calendar year and enroll in the same coverage, any previously accrued deductible, benefit maximum or plan allowance (as applicable) continues to apply. ЕАР LifeResources offers up to eight EAP counseling sessions per problem per year, at no cost to you.
+Assuming COBRA begins within the same plan year, any visits the person electing COBRA has accrued toward this limit while he/she was covered by the active plan will transfer and be applied to his/her COBRA coverage.
+To ensure an accurate accounting, contact the plan carrier.
+If You Take a Personal Leave If you elect COBRA and return to work within the same calendar year, the cumulative total of visits will transfer back to your active plan.
+When you return to work, your EAP coverage is reinstated automatically If you did not elect COBRA during your leave and return to work within the same calendar year, any previously accrued visits continue to apply.